The school is divided into Primary (Years K-6) and Secondary (Years 7-10).

 SMCS encourages speaking, debating and advocacy as part of an ongoing leadership programme.
 We offer an extensive programme of public speaking, debating and advocacy, which begins in kindergarten and continues throughout the school.
 SMCS students have enjoyed the school’s Public Speaking competition and have been successful in the Junior Crime Prevention debates, the Commonwealth Public Speaking Competition and the Vin Good Advocacy Competitions.

 Our students can follow a defined pathway to sporting excellence.
 We have students who have reached representative, State and Australian standard, in a variety of sports: for example, athletics, swimming, skiing and rugby.
-Two of our students, Kirralee England (2010) and Maddison Kirshner (2017) received the Pierre de Coubertin award, not only for their desire to excel in sport but also for their exemplary attitude of olympic spirit in each sport and towards each fellow participant.
+Three of our students, Kirralee England (2010), Maddison Kirshner (2017) and Jordan Davis (2018) received the Pierre de Coubertin award, not only for their desire to excel in sport but also for their exemplary attitude of Olympic spirit in each sport and towards each fellow participant.